ddayo/techbook/docs/02-help-desk/miro-guidance.md

 # Miro Guidance

 This document describes how we manage our Miro Enterprise instance.
 For official documentation, see the [Miro Help Center](https://help.miro.com/hc/en-us).
+We have enabled Single Sign-On authentication for Miro.
+Please use your Bixal email address to sign in.

 ## Glossary
 - **Account**: see _Team_.